maxmelnick/maxmelnick.github.io/about.md

 - Developed strategy for a unified approach to technology software use across the client's organization
 - Responsible for Section 508 accessibility testing
 - Experience leading and supporting large firm initiatives for business development, recruiting, and culture development

+### Metis

+*Spring 2016 \| Data Scientist*

+- 12-week immersive project-based data science bootcamp
+- Developed convolutional neural network in TensorFlow to identify brand logos in social media images
+- Contributed to TensorFlow project on GitHub
+- Used NLP topic modeling techniques to summarize and identify key aspects of Amazon product reviews
+- Developed logistic regression model to predict if an Amazon review will be helpful or not-helpful
+- Used NYC Subway data to recommend optimal locations to hand out event flyers in NYC
+- Developed linear regression model to predict movie Oscar nominations

 ### UNDER ARMOUR